redbeardymcgee/podbox/README.md

 ### Enable unprivileged port binding

-> [!NOTE] This is only necessary if you are setting up the reverse proxy
+> [!NOTE] This is only necessary if you are setting up the reverse proxy.

 ```bash
 printf '%s\n' 'net.ipv4.ip_unprivileged_port_start=80' > /etc/sysctl.d/99-unprivileged-port-binding.conf